Superman: The superhero archetype

 Superman is often considered the first superhero.
 This point can be debated: Ogon Bat, the Phantom, Zorro, and Mandrake the Magician arguably fit the definition of the superhero yet predate Superman.
 Nevertheless, Superman popularized this kind of character and established the conventions: a costume, a codename, extraordinary abilities, and an altruistic mission.
 Superman's success in 1938 begat a wave of imitations, which include Batman, Captain America, and Captain Marvel.
 This flourishing is today referred to as America's Golden Age of Comic Books, which lasted from 1938 to about 1950.
 The Golden Age ended when American superhero book sales declined, leading to the cancellation of many characters; but Superman was one of the few superhero franchises that survived this decline, and his sustained popularity into the late 1950s led to a revival in the Silver Age of Comic Books, when characters such as Spider-Man, Iron Man, and The X-Men were created.

 "Don't Panic" Superman, a public artwork in Tel Aviv.

 After World War II, American superhero fiction entered Japanese culture.
 Astro Boy, first published in 1952, was inspired by Mighty Mouse, which in turn was a parody of Superman.
 The Superman animated shorts from the 1940s were first broadcast on Japanese television in 1955, and they were followed in 1956 by the TV show Adventures of Superman starring George Reeves.
 These shows were popular with the Japanese and inspired Japan's own prolific genre of superheroes.
 The first Japanese superhero movie, Super Giant, was released in 1957.
 The first Japanese superhero TV show was Moonlight Mask in 1958.
 Other notable Japanese superheroes include Ultraman, Kamen Rider, and Sailor Moon.

 Fine art

 Since the Pop Art period and the 1960s, the character of Superman has been "appropriated" by multiple visual artists and incorporated into contemporary artwork, most notably by Andy Warhol, Roy Lichtenstein, Mel Ramos, Dulce Pinzon, Mr. Brainwash, Raymond Pettibon, Peter Saul, Giuseppe Veneziano, F. Lennox Campello, and others.

+Vernacular

+Several Superman-related terms have entered widespread English usage: "kryptonite" is now commonly used as a metaphor for a particular weakness, while "brainiac" and "bizarro" are used as generic terms for a highly intelligent person and for something strange or unconventional, respectively.

+Auctions

+In November 2025, a near pristine condition copy of Superman No. 1, the 1939 issue that introduced the Man of Steel in his first solo title was sold at Heritage Auctions for record breaking $9.12 million.